-Further, neither the Big Notch Project, nor any future projects, are planned in the manner that will be most compatible with the greatest public good and the least private injury.
+Neither the Big Notch Project, nor any future projects, are planned in the manner that will be most compatible with the greatest public good and the least private injury.
 (CCP §1240.030(b).)
 The Big Notch Project's true scope and the potential scope of any project modifications or new projects are unknown.
 DWR has supplied the Commission with grossly insufficient evidence to allow the Commission to assess either the likelihood that the Big Notch Project will be effective as presently planned and proposed, or what the scope of ultimate private injury will be if DWR modifies the Big Notch Project or undertakes new projects that intensify the annual periods and/or intensity of inundation of the Property.
 Of particular concern is the fact that if DWR were to lengthen periods of flow beyond March 15, it would threaten the utility of the Property for otherwise compatible agricultural and/or recreational uses.
-The NE indicates DWR presently believes it may do this.
+The Notice of Exemption indicates DWR presently believes it may do this.
 But it has supplied the Commission with no information about when or under what circumstances this would occur, or what the effects of doing so would be.
+How can the Commission weigh the extent of potential public benefit against the extent of private harm when the extent of neither is known?
+DWR is asking the Commission to allow it to flood private property whenever it wants, for as long as it wants, to any depth that it wants.
+There is no evidence that this will promote the greatest public good, and it certainly does not lend itself to the least private injury.